 Canadian Rockies Route: We chose to get to the Alaskan Highway via the Canadian Rockies Route which starts in Couer d’Alene.
 If you are driving here through Idaho, click here for some inspiration on where to go on an Idaho Road Trip.

 Alternate Routes: Driving the Cassiar Highway

 We chose to drive the Alaskan Highway on the way up and the Cassiar to the Yellowhead to the West Access and Sea to Sky Highway on the way back and I can’t say enough how perfect this itinerary was.

 You can combine the Yellowhead and Cassiar Highways instead of the Alaskan Highway to get through Canada on your way to Alaska.
-The Yellowhead Highway runs east-west and starts in Edmonton and ends at Prince Rupert.
-Right before you get to Prince Rupert you can turn onto highway 37, which is the Cassiar Highway.
+The Yellowhead Highway runs east-west starts in Edmonton and ends at Prince Rupert.
+Right before you get to Prince Rupert you can turn onto Highway 37, which is the Cassiar Highway.
 The Cassiar runs north-south and connects the Yellowhead Highway with the Alaskan Highway near Watson Lake.

 The Cassiar Highway is a much narrower road, especially the section closest to Watson Lake.
 This part had no centerline and no shoulder and I would’ve hated to break down along this section because I think we only passed a handful of other cars between Watson Lake and Dease Lake.